munificent/craftinginterpreters/book/scanning-on-demand.md

 Let's say we've scanned the identifier "gorgonzola".
 How much work *should* we need to do to tell if that's a reserved word?
-Well, no Lox keyword starts with "g", so looking at the first character is enough to definitively answer "no".
+Well, no Lox keyword starts with "g", so looking at the first character is enough to definitively answer no.
 That's a lot simpler than a hash table lookup.

 What about "cardigan"?
 We do have a keyword in Lox that starts with "c":
 "class".
 But the second character in "cardigan", "a", rules that out.
 What about "forest"?
 Since "for" is a keyword, we have to go farther in the string before we can establish that we don't have a reserved word.
-But, in most cases, only a character or two is enough to tell we've got a user-defined name in our hands.
+But, in most cases, only a character or two is enough to tell we've got a user-defined name on our hands.
 We should be able to recognize that and fail fast.

 Here's a visual representation of that branching character-inspection logic: